What is the Beyond Meat Burger?

 Water: colorless and odorless substance.
 Used for moisture.

 Yeast extract: Hydrolyzed yeast containing free glutamates.
-Also known as monosodium glutamate (MSG).
-Flavor enhancer.4
+Flavor enhancer.

 Maltodextrin: white powder derived from corn, rice, potato starch or wheat.
 Used as a thickener or filler.5

 Natural flavors: The term natural flavor or natural flavoring means the essential oil, oleoresin, essence or extractive, protein hydrolysate, distillate, or any product of roasting, heating or enzymolysis, which contains the flavoring constituents derived from a spice, fruit or fruit juice, vegetable or vegetable juice, edible yeast, herb, bark, bud, root, leaf or similar plant material, meat, seafood, poultry, eggs, dairy products, or fermentation products thereof, whose significant function in food is flavoring rather than nutritional.6

 Gum Arabic: This is a complex polysaccharide (carbohydrate).
 Used for fiber and texture.7

 Sunflower oil: An omega-6 oil derived from sunflower seeds.
 Used for texture and preservative.8

 Salt: flavor enhancer and preservative.

 Succinic Acid: A colorless crystal with an acid taste.
 Used in perfume esters.
 Used in food as a buffer and neutralizing agent.9

 Acetic Acid: A product of ethanol.
 Used as an antibacterial and counterirritant.10 Gives products a vinegar type flavor.